srsudar/eg/README.md

 # eg

-> Example usage for commands at the command line.
+> Useful examples at the command line.

 ## Overview